Jeff Austin (musician): Biography

 On February 10, 2015, Austin released his solo debut album The Simple Truth on Yep Roc Records.
-The project features the likes of Cody Dickinson, the Royal Horns, Todd Snider, Jennifer Hartswick, Brendan Bayliss and Sarah Siskind, as well as jAb members at the time Danny Barnes, Ross Martin and Eric Thorin.
+The project features the likes of Cody Dickinson, the Royal Horns, Todd Snider, Jennifer Hartswick, Brendan Bayliss and Sarah Siskind, as well as Jeff Austin Band members at the time Danny Barnes, Ross Martin and Eric Thorin.

 Jeff Austin died on June 24, 2019.

 Side projects

 In March 2004, Austin released a full-length studio album with Chris Castino (The Big Wu) called Songs from the Tin Shed.
 This album of wistful cowboy music features Nick Forster and included guest appearances by Darol Anger, Sally Van Meter and Noam Pikelny.

 In February 2006, Austin recorded Rex (Live at the Fillmore), a live album under the band name Grateful Grass featuring fellow musicians Keller Williams and Keith Moseley (The String Cheese Incident).
 Available only for digital download, the album features non-traditional bluegrass versions of songs by the Grateful Dead with 100% of the proceeds going to the Rex Foundation.

 In 2010, he partnered with Brendan Bayliss of Umphrey's McGee to form a group called 30db.
 They put out an album called One Man Show on May 11, 2010 and played a small seven-show tour in May 2010 to promote the new album.
 Joining them on tour was Cody Dickinson from the North Mississippi Allstars, Nick Forster from the bluegrass band Hot Rize and Boulder-based Eric Thorin.

-In 2013, Austin contributed the theme music and closing credits to the documentary, I Know That Voice.
+In 2013, Austin contributed the theme music and closing credits to the documentary I Know That Voice.